 Fettisdagen – “Fat Tuesday”

-Swedes have been gobbling up these sweet buns since the 16th century when they were served on Shrove Tuesday or “Fat Tuesday” (Fettisdagen in Swedish).
-It was a last treat before the beginning of Lent (40 days of fasting).
+Swedes have cherished these sweet buns since the 16th century, initially served on Shrove Tuesday, known as “Fat Tuesday” (Fettisdagen in Swedish).
+This indulgence marked the last treat before the beginning of Lent, a 40-day religious fasting period.
+Interestingly, the term “Lent” (German “Lenz”) translates to “spring.”

 Other names for Fettisdagen